-If you find yourself with spare ingredients or leftovers, take the opportunity to get creative to use them up.
-Search Google for recipes that use the specific ingredients you have or check out some of our simple recipes for commonly wasted items.
+If you find yourself with spare ingredients or leftovers, take the opportunity to get creative so that you use them up.
+Search online for recipes that use the specific ingredients you have or check out some of our simple recipes for commonly-wasted items.

-Cooking the right amounts can also help you waste less.
-If you don’t want leftovers, it makes sense to be more cautious with your portion sizes.
-But if you love your leftovers, deliberately making larger portions to freeze or eat for lunch can save you heaps of food, money and time.
+Cooking the right amount for what you need also helps reduce waste.
+If you want to avoid leftovers, it makes sense to be more cautious with your portion sizes.
+But if you love your leftovers, deliberately preparing larger portions to freeze or eat for lunch can actually save food, money and time.

-Thought some of your food was beyond rescue?
+Think some of your food is beyond rescue?
 Think again!

-If leftovers are the result of fussy eaters, there are loads of ways to involve kids in the food journey.
+If leftovers are the result of younger fussy eaters, there are lots of ways to involve kids in the food journey.

 It’s important to remember a few basic food safety rules to ensure you stay healthy and reduce your food waste.

-Keep foods out of the temperature 'danger zone'.
-Between 5 and 60 degrees Celsius is where bacteria, a common cause of food poisoning, can reproduce quickly.
-Put food in the fridge within 2 hours.
+Keep food out of the temperature 'danger zone'.
+Between five and 60 degrees Celsius is the range where bacteria, a common cause of food poisoning, can quickly reproduce.
+Be sure to store food in the fridge within two hours of serving.